This

 This United Artists release is recommended, yet certainly not

-pretty ridiculous as Williams’ unsolved crimes become so famously
+pretty ridiculous, as Williams’ unsolved crimes become so famously

-exciting, that people are confessing left and right for the notoriety.
+exciting that people are confessing left and right for the notoriety.

-Among others volunteering for incarceration is an elderly woman
+Among others, volunteering for incarceration is an elderly woman

-powder and then a dark liquid into a large Retort flask.
+powder into a glass flask and then a dark liquid.
 He offers